ndom91/svelte-infinite/README.md

   const allItems = $state<number[]>($page.data.items)
   let pageNumber = $state(1)

   // 1.
-You'll have to pass the InfiniteLoader a load function const loadMore = async () => {
+You'll have to pass the InfiniteLoader component a load function
+  // to its `triggerLoad` prop.
+  const loadMore = async () => {
     try {
       pageNumber += 1